Lombiq/Orchard-Training-Demo-Module/Readme.md

 2. Add this project and Lombiq.VueJs to the solution.
 3. Add these projects as references to the web project.
 4. Run the web project (F5 or CTRL+F5).
-5. Set up the website using any recipe except "Blank" (some recipes don't enable the Messages zone where the related demonstration won't work so make an appropriate theme default like "The Default Theme"), log in and enable this module on the Dashboard (*~/OrchardCore.Features/Admin/Features*)
+5. Setup the website using the "Training Demo" recipe.

 ## Using this module for training purposes